 You'll need to learn about weaning puppies if your bitch is expecting a litter.
+Weaning puppies means you are slowly moving them away from gaining sustenance from their mother's natural milk and starting them on solid food.
 Learn when and how to begin the weaning process.

 Best Age to Begin Weaning Puppies